ankur9511/config_center/README.md

 ending update in pipeline:

-Using tarjan's algorithm for identification of disconneced regions and suggesting optimal centers of new umbrella sampling in an attempt to minimize new umbrella simulations needed
+Using tarjan's algorithm for identification of disconneced regions and retrieval of optimal centers of new umbrella sampling in an attempt to minimize new umbrella simulations needed

 ## To install: